Chris Barnes (musician): Cannibal Corpse reunion discussions

-Webster also stated that although he and Barnes had been cordial when the two have encountered each other at festivals, Cannibal Corpse would also not likely participate in a tour with Six Feet Under either, saying "you do your thing, we'll do ours."
-Barnes himself commented: "I don't have any animosity towards those guys at all, and I don't think they do towards me.
-It's just that… It would be too confusing for things [if we were to tour together], I think, from their perspective."
-However, Jack Owen has stated his belief that Barnes would be capable of cordiality towards George Fisher should the two bands ever tour together.
-Barnes recalled that he had invited Webster to play guest bass on Six Feet Under's renditions of "Hammer Smashed Face" and "Stripped Raped and Strangled" during the band's 2025 US tour, but Webster declined.
+In 2013, Webster said that although he and Barnes had been cordial when the two have encountered each other at festivals, Cannibal Corpse would also not likely participate in a tour with Six Feet Under either, saying "you do your thing, we'll do ours."
+Barnes himself commented in 2017 that he had no animosity towards them, nor did it seem they had any to him, but he speculated that they thought both of them touring together would be too confusing.
+However, in 2024, Jack Owen stated his belief that Barnes would be capable of cordiality towards George Fisher should the two bands ever tour together.
+Early in 2025, Barnes recalled that he had invited Webster to play guest bass on Six Feet Under's renditions of "Hammer Smashed Face" and "Stripped Raped and Strangled" during the band's US tour that year, but Webster declined.
 Barnes said: "We knew he wasn't going to do it, but I told him 'those songs are so important to us all, I thought you might want to.'
 But I don't know what grudge they're holding against me, but they just don't like me, so it's okay."

-Personal politics and views

-Views on marijuana policy reform
+Views

-Barnes is a proponent of marijuana legalization.
-Barnes' father grew and sold marijuana, and he recalled feeling like his "world opened up" upon smoking it for the first time, smoking roach clips lifted from his father's ash trays.
-He recalled, "I was lucky to grow up in a house where my dad and his wife were very, kind of, progressive, and he grew cannabis and sold it.
-So I remember the original Acapulco Gold strains, and Panama Red, the real Red, that were eradicated."

-Barnes elaborated on his views in a 2012 interview, where he was quoted saying: "I believe [cannabis] was placed here on earth by a higher power, or another being, or an alien being, or something that has a plan for us. [...]
-It's scientific knowledge that our systems are built around the cannabinoidal system.
-We need cannabinoids ingested into our bodies to build our immune systems. [...]
-This plant was actually put here for us to find.
-And we are actually benefitting from it. [...]
-What we don't need in our systems is [...] beer -- alcohol.
-We don't need cigarettes.
-We don't need tobacco.
-But for some reason, these things are legal to us and shoved down our throats, advertised on the Super Bowl, and we're supposed to consume these things.
-And they are the [deadliest] things that we consume as human beings in our daily lives and they kill more people on the face of this planet than anything else that we use recreationally."